ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 * **Metric-specfic settings:** every metric includes their own editable group of settings, such as how many standard deviations from the mean to use as a threshold, the edge frequencies for PSD calculation, or the minimun PTP amplitude to count as a peak.

 When you hover over each editable parameter, you'll see a short description along with the default value.
 Their **default values** were calculated by the ANCPLab to be compatible with a broad variety of datasets.

+Once you have adjust your settings, don't forget to click on the `Save Settings` button at the very end.

  _(if you want a detailed explanation of all the settings available, visit the [settings page](../extra/settings))_